autumnfjeld/react-searchable-select/README.md

 # A Searchable Select App for Marvel Characters
 This app was built in React.
 The app allows a user to enter a marvel character name, and on initial input, pings the [marvel api](https://developer.marvel.com/docs#!/public/getCreatorCollection_get_0) and returns a list of characters matching the input.

-Check it out at [react-searchselect.autumnfjeld.com](http://react-searchselect.autumnfjeld.com.s3-website-ap-southeast-2.amazonaws.com)
+Check it out at [react-searchselect.autumnfjeld.com](http://react-searchselect.autumnfjeld.com)

 ###TODOs
-* DONE Add spinner to indicate to user waiting for server response
+* DONE ~~Add spinner to indicate to user waiting for server response~~
 * Add responsive styling
-* Put app on react-searchable-select.autumnfjeld.com
+* DONE ~~Put app on react-searchable-select.autumnfjeld.com~~
 * Add discussion section on all that I learned and roadblocks I hit (like testing!)

 ### Development Environment